-China is a restrictive country that uses country-wide firewalls to prevent its citizens from enjoying a free Internet.
+China uses country-wide firewalls to prevent its citizens from enjoying free Internet.
 The government blocks access to tons of popular websites, including social media platforms, news sites, and platforms like Google and YouTube.
 In addition, the Chinese government is also heavily involved in mass online surveillance and tracks the websites that its citizens visit.

-There are some VPNs — such as ExpressVPN — that allow users to bypass state-imposed firewall restrictions, and they are also able to stop anyone (including the government) from spying on users’ internet traffic.
+There are some VPNs, such as ExpressVPN, that allow users to bypass these restrictions, and they are also able to stop anyone (including the government) from spying on users’ internet traffic.
 So, the Chinese government aggressively detects and blocks VPNs.

 Why Does ExpressVPN Work in China?

 - Refreshes its server IP addresses very fast.
 This makes it very difficult for the Chinese government to block ExpressVPN’s servers with firewalls.

 - Provides traffic obfuscation via all protocol options.
 This feature makes VPN data look like regular internet data.
 Obfuscation helps you bypass Deep Packet Inspection (DPI), a traffic analysis method that is used to detect a VPN protocol’s patterns and signatures (and is used to block or slow the protocol down until it’s not usable).